 The Black community is a different monster altogether.
 Somehow we’ve internalized the attitudes of a certain segment of the White population.
 And we judge our own brothers and sisters based on how we think they’re viewed by this population.
 Sadly the most pro-black people in our community still care too much about the opinions of certain white people and we project that garbage onto each other.

 How many times have you heard a black person say something like “she’s just playing into the stereotype” or “ how can we expect them to respect us when we don’t respect ourselves?”.
 Too many times to count, right?
 Perhaps you’ve said it yourself.

-The point I’m making is even when most Black women maintained regal public images we were still undervalued by society as a whole.
+Even when Black women maintained regal public images we were still undervalued by society.
 We’ve never been able to please everyone so why not just focus on pleasing ourselves?
 And herein lies the problem.

 Everyone has a right to their preference.
 But these same men lust after those type women.
 They’ll marry a woman with a more “wholesome” image and cheat on her with the Megans and Cardis.
 Either way Black women get the short end of the stick.

 Us owning our sexuality is just another form of cultural reappropriation in my opinion.
-Similar to how we took back the N word and made it our own, Black women should be allowed to take back their sexuality and their bodies.
-I find the song to be quite empowering.
-Would I buy it?
-Nope.
-But I’ll stream the fuck out of it.
-I can appreciate Megan and Cardi just like I appreciate Rapsody and Sa-Roc.
-It’s all about variety and I’m here for it.
+Similar to how we took back the N-word and made it our own, Black women should be allowed to take back their sexuality and their bodies.

 Let’s not be all about the first amendment in regards to social justice issues then slam black women for speaking freely about their sexuality.
 That’s not cool at all.